abpframework/abp/docs/en/Blog-Posts/2021-06-28 v4_4 Preview/POST.md

 ### appsettings.secrets.json

-Added `appsettings.secrets.json` to the startup template that can be used to configure your sensitive settings, like connection strings.
-You can ignore this file from source control (e.g. git) and keep it in developer machines.
+Added `appsettings.secrets.json` to the startup template that can be used to set your sensitive/secret configuration values.
+You can ignore this file from source control (by adding to `.gitignore` if you're using git) and keep it in developer/production machines.

 ### Other ABP Framework Improvements